Franciskadtt/voyager/README.md

 2. Have a contact form where user can give feedback on the website.
 3. Success message if the feedback form submitted successfully.
 4. Clear form if message submitted successfully.
+5. User and site owner get an email with emailjs (API).

 ### Footer
 1. Social links - click/tap on social icons to open a new page to social media pages.